textpattern/textpattern/README.txt

 == Upgrading ==

-* Log out of the admin-side.
+* Log out of the Textpattern admin-side.
-* Verify the existence of a working Textpattern database and file backup.
+* Verify the existence of a known-good Textpattern database and file backup.
-* Replace the three files in your Textpattern installation directory (index.php, css.php and .htaccess), everything in your /js/ directory, everything in your /rpc/ directory and everything in your /textpattern/ directory (except /textpattern/config.php) with the corresponding files in this distribution.
-Note that css.php and /rpc/ may not exist in your current site if you are upgrading from Textpattern prior to version 4.2.0.
+* Replace the top-level index.php, css.php and .htaccess files, everything in the /js/ directory, everything in the /rpc/ directory and everything in the /textpattern/ directory (except /textpattern/config.php) with the corresponding files in this distribution.
+Note: css.php and /rpc/ may not exist if the installed version of Textpattern is prior to 4.2.0.
-* It is recommended that you flush the cache of your browser, to ensure old cached files are not being used in preference to any newer versions within the upgrade.
+* It is recommended that the browser cache is cleared to ensure the newer files are used in preference to the older files.
-* When you log in to the admin-side, the upgrade script(s) will run automatically.
-Please check the diagnostics (Admin -> Diagnostics) to confirm the correct Textpattern version number is displayed and whether there are any errors.
+* Log in to the Textpattern admin-side.
+The upgrade script(s) will run automatically.
+Check the diagnostics (Admin -> Diagnostics) to confirm the correct Textpattern version number is displayed and whether there are any errors.
-  NOTE: Upgrades from versions prior to 4.2.0 will present this warning upon your very first login to the admin-side:
+  NOTE: Upgrades from versions prior to 4.2.0 will present this warning upon the first login to the admin-side:
-    Warning: Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in /path/to/your/site/textpattern/lib/txplib_db.php on line xx This is expected behaviour for the very first login after an upgrade.
+    Warning: Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in /path/to/your/site/textpattern/lib/txplib_db.php on line xx This is expected behaviour.
 The warning will disappear with subsequent navigation in the admin-side.
-* Verify all preference settings.
+* Verify all preference settings (Admin -> Preferences).
-* When the upgrade is complete, remove the /textpattern/setup/ directory from your site.
+* Remove the /textpattern/setup/ directory from your site.

 == Getting Started ==